maumercado/server-side-events-react/README.md

 ## TODO:

+There is an existing set of tests for reducers and actions for the client application, however adding more tests, specially integration tests should be more meaningful.

--   Add meaninful automated tests for both client and server
+-   Add more automated tests for both client and server

 ## Installation and Getting started